dyhes/zulip/docs/subsystems/dependencies.md

   `pip install --no-deps` to ensure we only install the packages we explicitly declare as dependencies.
 - **virtualenv with pinned versions**.
-For a large application like Zulip, it is important to ensure that we're always using consistent, predictable versions of all of our Python dependencies.
-To ensure this, we install our dependencies in a [virtualenv][] that contains only the packages and versions that Zulip needs, and we always pin exact versions of our dependencies in our `requirements.txt` files.
+For a large application like Aloha, it is important to ensure that we're always using consistent, predictable versions of all of our Python dependencies.
+To ensure this, we install our dependencies in a [virtualenv][] that contains only the packages and versions that Aloha needs, and we always pin exact versions of our dependencies in our `requirements.txt` files.
-  We pin exact versions, not minimum versions, so that installing Zulip won't break if a dependency makes a buggy release.
+  We pin exact versions, not minimum versions, so that installing Aloha won't break if a dependency makes a buggy release.
 A side effect is that it's easy to debug problems caused by dependency upgrades, since we're always doing those upgrades with an explicit commit updating the `requirements/` directory.